1st SS Cossack Cavalry Division: Formation and training

+Adolf Hitler authorised the formation of the division on 6 April 1943.
 The division was formed and trained at Mielau (Mława) in the spring-summer of 1943.
 The Cossacks brought their wives and children with them, forcing the Germans to establish another camp to house the dependents.

-The division was formed starting 4 August 1943 by merging the Platow and von Jungschulz Cossack regiments under the command of the Reiterverband Pannwitz, which had all existed since 1942.
+The division was formed starting 4 August 1943 by merging various Wehrmacht formations composed of Cossack collaborators.
+The core of the division was formed by the Platow and von Jungschulz Cossack regiments under the command of the Reiterverband Helmuth von Pannwitz, which had all existed since 1942.
 To these, additional new regiments were added.
-Some other units brought in were the Cossack Reconnaissance Battalion, led by Don Cossack Nikolai Nazarenko, the Cossack detachment of 600 led by Ivan Kononov, also a Don Cossack, and a force of Terek Cossacks led by ataman Nikolai Kulakkov of the Terek host.
+Some other units brought in were the Cossack Reconnaissance Battalion, led by Don Cossack Nikolai Nazarenko, the Kosaken-Abteilung 600 led by Ivan Kononov, also a Don Cossack, and a force of Terek Cossacks led by Ataman Nikolai Kulakov (Cossack leader) of the Terek host.
+About 7,000 personnel of the division were recruited from the Ostarbeiter (slave laborers) already in Germany.
+The recruitment drive was managed by the Main Administration of Cossack Forces of the Reich Ministry for the Occupied Eastern Territories.

 Composition

 Many of the German officers were Baltic German émigrés who possessed the necessary knowledge of Russian.

 However, owing to a shortage of officers with the necessary Russian language skills, the Wehrmacht was forced to relax its policy against accepting émigré officers, and a number of Cossack émigré officers living in Yugoslavia, France, Germany and the Protectorate of Bohemia and Moravia (modern Czechia) were recruited into the division.
 Other officers were the sons of Cossack émigrés who had served in the armies of France, Yugoslavia and Bulgaria before the war.
 A disproportionate number of the German officers were cavalrymen, and Austrians were over-represented as it was felt that Austrians were more "tactful" in dealing with Slavs than the Prussians.